DaniFoldi/ProtoGUI/README.md

-# BungeeGUI Plugin for BungeeCord
+# ProtoGUI Plugin for BungeeCord

 ## Features